Blog →

 · Updated on

-Welcome to the great business email debate—Gmail or Outlook?
+Welcome to the great business email debate: Gmail or Outlook?

 Emails are the lifeblood of many businesses.
-They’re how people inquire about your services, it's how you communicate with clients and vendors, and maybe it's even how you communicate internally with your team.
+They’re how people inquire about your services, how you communicate with clients and vendors, and maybe how you communicate internally with your team.

-We'll be doing an in-depth analysis of the two big email providers (Gmail vs Outlook).
-And give you the information you need to make a decision on which email service you'd like to build your communication system from.
+We’ll do an in-depth analysis of the two big email providers (Gmail vs Outlook) so you can decide which email service to build your communication system around.

 • Individual features and functionality